 - 1 1/2 tsp kosher salt

-- 1 egg beaten with 1 tbsp water for brushing the top of the pie optional
+- 1 egg beaten with 1 tbsp water (for brushing the top of the pie)

 - Preheat oven to 350 degrees.

-- Top pies with other half of pie dough.
-Trim dough so there is about half an inch of overhang on top and bottom, and roll edges in to seal.
+- Top with other half of pie dough.
+Trim dough with kitchen scissors so there is about an inch of overhang on top and bottom, and roll edges in to seal.
 Try to get out as much air from inside the crust as possible – if you notice an air bubble forming as you roll in the edges, open up the seam between the top and bottom crust and push out the bubble.

 - With trimmed dough, decorate the top of the pies with spring-themed pictures.
-If you want a shiny crust, brush the top with the egg+water mixture.
+Brush the top with the egg+water mixture.
 The water makes it go on smoother.

 - Bake for 1 hour — lower temperature to 325 degrees or cover edges with tin foil if browning too quickly.